microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 whether the window is current foreground (active) or background.
 Additionally, there's an option in Windows Settings to use the user's accent color as the foreground of the title bar.
 This is not initially be supported.

-## Main Window

-There is essentially no change here to the "main window" behavior of Window.
-The first Window to be created on the Application thread is special, in that closing it (from code or the user clicking the Close button) will shut down the app.
-The only difference is that in a Desktop app, there could be multiple windows on that thread.